 Pediatric anesthesiologists focus on infants, children, and their physiology and emotional well-being.
 Pediatric anesthesiology is a rewarding and challenging field, requiring specialized anesthetic techniques, dosing, and close patient monitoring.

-Pediatric anesthesiology offers a professional path that is more likely to lead to a lower anesthesiologist salary than general anesthesiology or other subspecialties.
+Pediatric anesthesiology offers a professional path that is more likely to lead to a lower anesthesiologist salary than general or other anesthesiology subspecialties.
 Smaller patient volume and market demand result in a lower earning potential.
 Hospitals in larger, urban areas with more dedicated children’s hospitals may pay higher salaries.
 However, for those who find working with children professionally and personally fulfilling, the tradeoff is worth it.

 Cardiac Anesthesiology: Highest Earning Potential